MLB Rumors: Yu Darvish Signing With The Chicago Cubs Appears Eminent

 — Milwaukee Brewers (@Brewers) January 26, 2018

 The Cubs will be forced to add a starting pitcher in order to maintain some distance between them and the fast-charging Brewers.
-That pitcher the Cubs will add is likely going to come from the trio of Yu Darvish, Jake Arrieta and Alex Cobb.
+That pitcher the Cubs will add is likely going to come from the trio of Yu Darvish, Jake Arrieta, and Alex Cobb.

-The Cubs are focusing on Yu Darvish, who is regarded as a the best out of the three.
-The Brewers could however, add one of those pitchers as well.
+The Cubs are focusing on Yu Darvish, who is regarded as the best out of the three.
+The Brewers could, however, add one of those pitchers as well.
 The possibility of Jake Arrieta leaving the Cubs for the Brewers is realistic.

 An announcement from the Chicago Cubs could take place soon.
 Some are predicting that the Cubs will sign Yu Darvish to a multi-year deal.
 How soon will the Cubs reveal some big news?
-The marriage between Chicago Cubs and Yu Darvish seems eminent, with the possibility that the hurler joining the Cubs within the next 36 hours.
+The marriage between Chicago Cubs and Yu Darvish seems imminent, with the possibility that the hurler joining the Cubs within the next 36 hours.